GNOME/gtk/docs/reference/gtk/getting_started.md

 [here](https://wiki.gnome.org/HowDoI/Buttons).

 The rest of the code in `example-1.c` is identical to `example-0.c`.
-The next section will elaborate further on how to add several GtkWidgets to your GTK application.
+The next section will elaborate further on how to add several [class@Gtk.Widget]s to your GTK application.

 ## Packing